StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 The `<id>` in this command isn't the identifier but the number in the `Id` column of the `sts settings list` output.

 {% hint style="info" %}
 The recommended way of working is to store metric bindings (and any other custom resources created in StackState) as YAML files in a Git repository.
-From there changes can be manually applied or it can be fully automated by using the StackState CLI in a CI/CD system like Github actions or Gitlab pipelines.
+From there changes can be manually applied or it can be fully automated by using the StackState CLI in a CI/CD system like GitHub actions or GitLab pipelines.
 {% endhint %}

 ## Other options